 The program accepts intact (whole) units and does not accept light bulbs that have been crushed on purpose (i.e. by a drum-top crusher, also known as a bulb crusher) but the program will accept light bulbs that have been broken accidentally.
 A resident may bring their broken bulb and the materials they used to clean it up (such as paper towel or cardboard) in a sealed plastic bag or sealed glass container.
-If a resident brings in a broken bulb, ensure it is in a sealed plastic bag or sealed glass container and put it in the lamps collection container for the provided by the program.
+If a resident brings in a broken bulb, ensure it is in a sealed plastic bag or sealed glass container and put it in the program collection container for the CFLs.

-Non-program Lamps or other products
+Non-program Light Bulbs or other products